sunil45gangwar/ci-starter-project/README.md

-# Web App :fire:
+# CodeIgniter Starter Project
-Simple template for create an web application.
+This repository purpose for create web application using CodeIgniter with little ingredient.

 ## Components
 The components are: